Khamas (raga): Structure and lakshana

-The notes used in this scale are shadjam, antara gandharam, shuddha madhyamam, panchamam, chathusruthi dhaivatam and kaisiki nishadham in ascending scale, with chathusruthi rishabham included in descending scale.
+The notes used in this scale are shadjamam, antara gandharam, shuddha madhyamam, panchamam, chathusruthi dhaivatam and kaisiki nishadham in ascending scale, with chathusruthi rishabham included in descending scale.
 For the details of the notations and terms, see swaras in Carnatic music.

 Alternate versions

 Originally, Khamas was an upanga raga (uses only the notes in the parent scale).
 Later with the usage in javalis and other later compositions, the bhashanga type of Khamas came into use (using notes external to the scale).
 Kakali nishadam (N3) is introduced as anya swara (external note) occasionally.

 According to Muthuswami Dikshitar school of music, Khamas is a sampurna raga with no zig-zag notes (no vakra usage).

 Khamāj (खमाज) of Hindustani Music closely resembles Khamas raga.
 The Hindi film song ‘Tere Mere Milan Ki’ from the movie Abhimaan is based on Khamaj.

-Popular compositions

-There are many compositions set to Khamas Raga.
-Here are some popular Kritis, Thillanas, Varnams, Swarajatis, Padams and Javalis composed in this Raga.